 GAOTU TECHEDU INC. (NYSE: GOTU) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Gaotu Techedu Inc. f/k/a GSX Techedu Inc.

 /EIN News/ -- Did you lose money on investments in Gaotu Techedu?
-If so, please visit Gaotu Techedu Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com to discuss your rights.
+If so, please visit Gaotu Techedu Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com to discuss your rights.

 Gaotu purports to be a technology-driven education company, providing online K-12 after-school tutoring services in the People’s Republic of China.